buzzqw/TUS/OBSS/markdown-separati/en/26-goods-and-services.md

 **Hooded Lantern**.
 A hooded lantern casts light in a 6-meter radius and dim light for 6 meters.
 Once lit, it burns for 1 hour of real game time with one flask (0.5 liters) of oil.
 With an Action, you can lower the hood, reducing the light to dim with a 1-meter radius.
 A lantern is lit in one round only with Tinder and Flint or with another source of flame.

-**Hunter's Lens**\hypertarget{Hunter's lens}{Hunter's lens}: 100 gp, this complex lens is placed over one eye and occupies the eye slot when in use.
+**Hunter' \*\*s Lens**Hunter' \*\*s lens: 100 gp, this complex lens is placed over one eye and occupies the eye slot when in use.
 When used with a ranged attack, it reduces the penalties from ranged attacks by 1d6.
 Objects within 9 meters become difficult to see, and you suffer a -1d6 penalty to Awareness checks based on sight and Attack Rolls.

 **Manacles**.
 These metal restraints can bind a Small or Medium creature.
 Breaking them requires succeeding on a Fortitude Saving Throw with Strength with DC 24.
 Each set of manacles comes with a key.
 Without the key, a creature can use Escape Artist or Disable Device to open the lock by succeeding on a DC 18 check.
 Manacles have 15 Hit Points and Hardness 3.

 **Lamp oil**.
 Usually purchased in a clay flask containing 0.5 liters.
 Used to refill lanterns.
-When used as an improvised weapon, see Alchemist's Fire, considering that the damage is 1d4.
+When used as an improvised weapon, see Alchemist' \*\*s Fire, considering that the damage is 1d4.

 **Crowbar**.
-Using a crowbar gives +1d6 to Strength checks whenever the crowbar's leverage can be  applied.
+Using a crowbar gives +1d6 to Strength checks whenever the crowbar' \*\*s leverage can be  applied.

 **Healing Potion**.
 This generic healing potion allows you to recover 1d8+1 Hit Points.
 See also Generic potions p. .